Assumptions lead to 'shut down'.

-But it’s really more than a joke, it’s a life principle!
+But it’s really more than a joke, and it’s a life principle!

 Recently, my youngest son got a job; this is a major milestone and one we were eager to support.
-Because he was saving up to get a car, he had to rely on us for transportation.
+He had to rely on us for transportation because he was saving up to get a car.

 Never before did the assumptions of a teen impact our family more than the day he assumed how long a test would take.